Which Type of Statistical Uncertainty Helps Evidence-Based Policymaking? An Insight from a Survey Experiment in Ireland: Results

-It might be argued that actually the significance framework enabled participants to see the continuous nature of uncertainty more clearly than the Bayesian framework.
-However, such an argument is inconsistent with the existing behavioral literature that has found a continuous, numerical scale of probability enables people to see and use the measure of uncertainty accurately \autocites[e.g.,][]{Mandel2021, Mislavsky2021, Friedman2018}.
 In addition, my data are more consistent with the idea that the Bayesian framework enabled participants to see the continuous nature of uncertainty more clearly.
 Recall my reasoning for the informative priors.
-I \textit{a priori} expected the mean likelihood of $.76$ under the lower-uncertainty scenario of the significance framework, $.07$ under the higher-uncertainty scenario of the significance framework, $.72 = .76 \times .95$ under the lower-uncertainty scenario of the Bayesian framework, and $.38 = .76 \times .50$ under the higher-uncertainty scenario of the Bayesian framework.
-The actual observed mean likelihood (i.e., the proportion of the ``Yes'' answers to the sum of ``Yes'' and ``No'' answers to the outcome question per treatment group) is $.82 = 101 / (101 + 22)$, $.39 = 48 / (48 + 74)$, $.91 = 116 / (116 + 12)$, and $.83 = 120 / (120 + 24)$, respectively.
+I \textit{a priori} expected the mean likelihood of $0.76$ under the lower-uncertainty scenario of the significance framework, $0.07$ under the higher-uncertainty scenario of the significance framework, $0.72 = 0.76 \times 0.95$ under the lower-uncertainty scenario of the Bayesian framework, and $0.38 = 0.76 \times 0.50$ under the higher-uncertainty scenario of the Bayesian framework.
+The actual observed mean likelihood (i.e., the proportion of the ``Yes'' answers to the sum of ``Yes'' and ``No'' answers to the outcome question per treatment group) is $0.82 = 101 / (101 + 22)$, $0.39 = 48 / (48 + 74)$, $0.91 = 116 / (116 + 12)$, and $0.83 = 120 / (120 + 24)$, respectively.
 This means that my prior reasoning for the proportion of ``Yes'' was an underestimate in \textit{every group}.
-It might be because those commuters who are not affected by traffic jams were still interested in reducing them, for example, for economic or environmental reasons, and/or because a greater proportion of those who are affected by traffic jams were risk-acceptant people than the initially assumed 50\%.
+It might be because those commuters who are not affected by traffic jams were still interested in reducing them, for example, for economic or environmental reasons, and/or because a greater proportion of those who are affected by traffic jams were risk-acceptant people than the initially assumed 0.50.